Aug 03, 2026

 FAQ

-Can I get enough creatine from my diet alone?
+Can you get enough creatine from food alone?

-Is creatine phosphate only useful for bodybuilders?
+Does creatine phosphate only work for athletes?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.